Stacking transmission spectra of different exoplanets: Fundamentals

 \subsection{Isothermal atmospheres}

-For an isothermal atmosphere, under the reasonable assumption that (i) at a given wavelength a single species is the dominant absorber \citep[e.g.][]{deWit2013} and (ii) that the absorption co-efficient of that species is slowly varying with pressure, such that its extinction co-efficient can be approximated as a power-law $(n/n_0)^l$ with $l$ being a constant in the transmission region\footnote{Since transmission spectroscopy only probes a narrow range of pressures, this is a fairly robust approximation.}, then the measured transit radius at a given frequency maybe written as (Appendix~\ref{sec:appendix_1}):
+For an isothermal atmosphere, under the reasonable assumption that (i) at a given wavelength a single species is the dominant absorber \citep[e.g.][]{deWit2013} and (ii) that the extinction cross-section of that species is slowly varying with pressure, such that its extinction cross-section can be approximated as a power-law $(n/n_0)^l$ with $l$ being a constant in the transmission region \citep[e.g.][]{deWit2013}\footnote{Since transmission spectroscopy only probes a narrow range of pressures, this is a fairly robust approximation.}, then the measured transit radius at a given frequency may be written as (Appendix~\ref{sec:appendix_1}):

 relative to some optically thick (arbitrary) reference radius $R_0$, where $l_\nu$ is the power-law index for the species that dominates the absorption at a frequency $\nu$, $\tau_{\nu,0}$ is the slant optical depth at the reference radius, and $\gamma$ is the Euler-Mascheroni constant.
 Now, comparing the transit radii between two different frequencies ($\nu_1$ \& $\nu_2$), we find: